Akhilesh-max/DoMinder/README.md

 # DoMinder

-A basic todo list that helps you add and delete todos, serving you
+A basic todo list that helps you add and delete todos.

 ## Development server